Integrated Health Program at Orchard Place

 We then work with other providers to ensure our services are well matched to help meet your child's emotional, mental, and physical health goals.
 The Orchard Place Integrated Health Program builds bridges between your child's mental and medical health providers so everyone involved will partner as one team for your child.

 Your child is eligible for Orchard Place's Integrated Health Program if your child lives in Polk or Warren County, is 17 years old or younger, has a mental health diagnosis, and may struggle with challenges at home, in school or in the community.
-All insurance providers are accepted.

 Referral to Integrated Health Program